15 August 2023

-Agents should rely upon various documents when looking at damage claims at the end of a tenancy:
+Agents should consult various documents when looking at damage claims at the end of a tenancy:

 The agent should, if part of their terms and conditions, assess damages at the end of a tenancy.
 If a check-out report is prepared, the agent should compare this with the original inventory to identify discrepancies.
 There must be a clear distinction between: